RayHightower/socketplay/README.markdown

 SocketPlay
 ===

-Experimenting with web sockets and Rails 5.
+Experimenting with WebSocket support in Rails 5.